“What To Include In A Rental Contract” written by Mike Marko

 As a property manager, it’s your responsibility to protect every rental unit from any illegal activities.
 Illegal activities often bring damages to the property and it will only give you losses for the repairs that are needed to be incurred.

 The rental contract should include a clause that disallows any illegal activities to be done by tenants.
-Any disruptive activities to other tenants and/or neighbours could also be included in this clause such as excessive noise in the unit.
+Any disruptive activities to other tenants and/or neighbors could also be included in this clause such as excessive noise in the unit.
 This is for the comfort and peace of all the tenants that are living in the rental property units.
 Prohibiting illegal activities and disruptive behaviors on the rental units will also prevent troubles or disagreements between the tenants that are living in the property.

 Normally, property managers ban pets on their rental property units.
 If you are one of them, be sure to include it in the rental contract.